slotmill/slotmill.github.io/docs/post-message/README.md

 Opens a message when a game round is over.
 Can be closed by user but also through a close event.

 ```
-{event: 'showDialog', priority: 'graceful', title: 'Reality check', message: 'You have played for one hour'}
+{event: 'dialogOpen', priority: 'graceful', title: 'Reality check', message: 'You have played for one hour'}
 ```